 Ok, so now it’s starting to get hot in Turkey.
 It’s the start of summer, which can bring pretty hot temperatures in this transcontinental country.
 The Mediterranean coast is finally great for days at the beach, and June is an ideal time to visit places like Marmaris to beat the summer vacationers.

-Antalya, another excellent beach option, has temperatures of 31°C and the sea is a bathtub-like 25°C. Istanbul is not yet hot, with averages of 22°C. It’s a pleasant time to start hitting up the city’s historic sights, like the Blue Mosque, without getting fried by the sun – or inundated with tourists.
+Antalya, another excellent beach option, has temperatures of 31°C and the sea is a bathtub-like 25°C. June is one of the best times to visit Istanbul.
+That’s because Istanbul is not yet hot, with averages of 22°C. It’s a pleasant time to start hitting up the city’s historic sights, like the Blue Mosque, without getting fried by the sun – or inundated with tourists.
 Turkey sees ten hours of sunshine a day (average) in June, meaning hardly any rain.

 Weather in Turkey in July

-July is a sun-soaked month in Turkey.
+July is a sun-soaked month in Turkey, and one of the best times to visit Turkey.
 From mid-July onwards, it’s peak tourist season, so if you were planning on a tourist-free visit to this country, July may not be the best time to visit.
 But if you want hot, beach-worthy weather, then this will suit you to a t.

 The country sees nationwide averages of 25°C, but on the south coast, boy is it warm!
 The average high is 31°C, and the sea is perfect for swimming or lounging around in the shallows; Antalya is hitting 34°C highs, while usually cold Cappadocia has 28°C!
 Good for a dawn hot air balloon ride (but go at the start of the month, before the hordes of tourists get there).